 Fine-tuning breaks and colors

-Below the Mode, Classes, and Color Ramp selectors, you'll find an interactive legend editor that allows for precise control over each class:
+Below the Mode and Classes you'll find an interactive legend editor that allows for precise control over each class: